Benjamin Bratt: Later work

 In 2000, Bratt appeared in The Next Best Thing.
 That same year, he played opposite Sandra Bullock in the romantic comedy Miss Congeniality and had a small role in the ensemble work Traffic.
 In 2004, the actor co-starred in Catwoman.
 Bratt often portrays Hispanic characters, especially in his later work.
-Bratt said, "I've played 'Latin-looking spiv, third from the right so many times I can't count."
+Bratt said, "I've played 'Latin-looking spiv, third from the right’ so many times I can't count."
 In 2001, he starred in the biopic film Piñero, for which he received an American Latino Media Arts Award for Outstanding Actor in a Motion Picture.
 He played Puerto Rican actor and poet Miguel Piñero.
 Piñero was bisexual and when talking about Bratt having to portray his bisexuality, Bratt stated that this was "certainly something I wasn't afraid of."
 He went on to say, "Whether you're talking about Miguel's sexuality or his time spent in jail or his petty crime or his drug addiction, each one of those things is a component that makes up the entirety of the man."
 In 2009, Bratt performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.
 That year he starred in and produced the film La Mission, directed by his brother, Peter Bratt.
 His later films include The Woodsman, Thumbsucker, The Great Raid, Trucker, Snitch, Ride Along 2, The Infiltrator, and Doctor Strange.

 Bratt has appeared in several television shows since 2000, including starring as William Banks in The Cleaner, Dr. Jake Reilly in Private Practice, and Jahil Rivera on Star.
 He appeared in such series as Frasier, Modern Family, 24: Live Another Day, DMZ, and Poker Face.

 Bratt has been featured in several animated feature films, which include El Macho, the main antagonist of Despicable Me 2.
 He played Manny the cameraman in Cloudy with a Chance of Meatballs and reprised his role in its sequel Cloudy with a Chance of Meatballs 2.
 Also, in 2015, he voiced Superman in Justice League: Gods and Monsters.
-In the 2017 film Coco, Bratt voiced its main antagonist, Ernesto de la Cruz, who was a Mexican folk legend and the idol of the film's protagonist, Miguel.
+In the 2017 film Coco, Bratt voiced Ernesto de la Cruz, the main antagonist of the film who was a Mexican folk legend and the idol of the film's main protagonist, Miguel.
 Bratt sings "Remember Me", a song in the film that is sung by many other characters throughout and won Best Original Song at the 2018 Academy Awards and the film won Best Animated Feature.

 In 2025, Bratt joined the cast of the Disney+ Star Wars series Andor for its second season, portraying Senator Bail Organa, who had previously been played by Jimmy Smits in prior Star Wars productions.